Staying well as a Small Business Owner

-Mel is the co-founder of Imani Tribe Tranformations and is an expert in the area of looking after oneself when running a Business.
+In this episode we’re joined once again by Mel Oliech, the co-founder of Imani Tribe Tranformations and is an expert in the area of looking after oneself when running a Business.

 We chat about how important it is to look after your physical, mental and emotional wellbeing when setting out to build your own business.

-- more energized,
+- more energised,

-- more balanced,
+- we feel more balanced,

 - more focused